 Eligibility for health insurance is determined by employment status.
 All full-time faculty and part-time faculty who teach at least two courses per semester during the academic year are eligible (together with their eligible dependents) for health insurance coverage at the group rate.
 Appointment letters for part-time employees indicate if the employee is eligible for health insurance benefits.

-Part-time employees who are not eligible may be able to purchase the health insurance at full-share cost if they will be on payroll for three or more months; for more information, please contact Grace Bonnell, the benefits administrator in Human Resources, (914) 251-6091.
+Part-time employees who are not eligible may be able to purchase the health insurance at full-share cost if they will be on payroll for three or more months; for more information, please contact Noemi Spaziante, the benefits coordinator in Human Resources, (914) 251-6448.

 - For employees with a full-time salary of less than $40,430, the state pays: